19hours/sg-statutes/Acts/Securities and Futures Act.md

 (i) that forms part of an arrangement to underwrite or sub-underwrite securities;

-(iii) to a holder of a capital markets services licence to deal in securities or provide securities financing, or a financial institution, to facilitate acquisitions or holdings of securities;
+(ii) to a holder of a capital markets services licence to deal in securities or provide securities financing, or a financial institution, to facilitate acquisitions or holdings of securities;

-(iv) by a company to its directors or employees to facilitate acquisitions or holdings of its own securities;
+(iii) by a company to its directors or employees to facilitate acquisitions or holdings of its own securities;

-(v) by a member of a group of companies to another member of the group to facilitate acquisitions or holdings of securities by that other member; or
+(iv) by a member of a group of companies to another member of the group to facilitate acquisitions or holdings of securities by that other member; or

-(vi) by an individual to a company in which he holds 10% or more of its issued share capital to facilitate acquisitions or holdings of securities;
+(v) by an individual to a company in which he holds 10% or more of its issued share capital to facilitate acquisitions or holdings of securities;

 “trading in futures contracts” means (whether as principal or agent) —